vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 corrupted data, including mmap reads, will fail.

-Userspace can use another ioctl to retrieve the root hash (actually the "file measurement", which is a hash that includes the root hash) that fs-verity is enforcing for the file.
+Userspace can use another ioctl to retrieve the root hash (actually the "fs-verity file digest", which is a hash that includes the Merkle tree root hash) that fs-verity is enforcing for the file.
 This ioctl executes in constant time, regardless of the file size.

 fs-verity is essentially a way to hash a file in constant time, subject to the caveat that reads which would violate the hash will